rodneyny/NGS_mySQLdatabase/README.md

 # Python mySQL database

-This is a repository of a database to store NGS variants that have been annotated by Variante Effect Predictor (VEP).
+This is a repository of a database to store NGS variants that have been annotated by Variant Effect Predictor (VEP).

 ##Tutorials
 - Tutorial for setting up mySQL on Ubuntu https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial